The Shape Of The Recovery

 First quarter consensus was a -3.7% contraction (annualized) but actual was -4.8%; second quarter expected to contract -27% on an annualized basis.

-We expect a WW-shaped recovery with a final lower bottom in early to mid 2021 ending in a Nike swoosh recovery.
+We expect a WW-shaped recovery with a final lower bottom in early to mid-2021 ending in a Nike swoosh recovery.

 Winter is Coming